 Reality: No!

-Traditional surrogacy and gestational surrogacy are two very different things.
-In traditional surrogacy, a woman carries a pregnancy created with her own egg and the sperm of the Intended Father.
+Traditional surrogacy: The surrogate uses her own egg and the sperm of the Intended Father.
 This means the child she gives birth to is genetically related to her.
+Traditional surrogacy is pretty uncommon today, and some states have even banned it completely.

+Gestational surrogacy: It is the most common and legally safest form of surrogacy today.
 In gestational surrogacy, the embryo is created using the egg of the Intended Mother or egg donor and the sperm of the Intended Father or sperm donor.
-The embryo is then transferred to the uterus of the surrogacy via IVF (in vitro fertilization).
+The embryo is then transferred to the uterus of surrogacy via IVF (in vitro fertilization).
 This means the surrogate is not the biological parent of the child.

 On-screen: Surrogates are just in it for the money